tboerger/talks/README.md

 [![Build Status](https://cloud.drone.io/api/badges/tboerger/talks/status.svg)](https://cloud.drone.io/tboerger/talks)

 Within this repository I'm publishing the talks I plan to give or or gave in the past.
-The presentations are generated with [VueJS](https://vuejs.org/) and [DroneCI](https://drone.io/) is taking care about publishing them to my [GitHub page](https://tboerger.github.io/talks/).
+The presentations are generated with [VueJS](https://vuejs.org/) and [DroneCI](https://drone.io/) is taking care about publishing them to my [website](https://talks.boerger.ws/).

 ## Build